-On 7 June 2020, the Western Australian Government announced a housing stimulus package with an estimated value of $444 million to aid the state’s recovery from the COVID-19 pandemic.
+On 7 June 2020, the Western Australian Government announced a housing stimulus package with an estimated value of $444 million to aid the state’s COVID-19 economic recovery.

-Communities recognises that the COVID-19 pandemic has had a profound impact on the most vulnerable in our community and therefore anticipates that a majority the new housing delivered by the SHERP will be made available to people on the state’s social housing priority waitlist.
+Recognising the profound impact the COVID-19 pandemic has had on the most vulnerable in our community, Communities anticipates that the majority of new housing delivered through the SHERP will be made available to people on the state’s social housing priority waitlist.

 The refurbishment stream will also seek opportunities to target deteriorated supported accommodation such as refuges, residential group homes for children in care, and supported disability accommodation (group homes).

 The refurbishment and maintenance activity undertaken through the SHERP will enhance the liveability of social housing properties, providing greater comfort for residents and, where possible, will see improvements to the sustainability and accessibility of properties.

 Communities will be driving inclusive employment opportunities through the SHERP, including exploring strategies to better support local employment outcomes for Aboriginal people, people with disability, women and youth.